tlawrence3/tSFM/README.md

 [Kelly, P., F. Hadi-Nezhad, D. Y. Liu, T. J. Lawrence, R. G. Linington, M. Ibba, and D. H. Ardell.
 2020.
 Targeting tRNA-synthetase interactions towards novel therapeutic discovery against eukaryotic pathogens.
 PLOS Neglected Tropical Diseases 14: e0007983.](https://doi.org/10.1371/journal.pntd.0007983)

-Let us recreate function logos for the human tRNA data.
+Let us recreate function logos for the human tRNA data provided by this study.

 1. First we need to change into the example data directory.
 This directory contains all of the aligned tRNA sequences used for analysis in Kelly *et al.* 2020.
     ```shell